 There are many different types of carbon fiber which can be used in all kinds of applications.

 Our most common lay-up for cosmetic parts is a layer of 6K 2x2 twill carbon fiber with 3K 1x1 plain or twill carbon fiber as backing layers.
 The backing layers can be applied in different orientations for strength and stiffness.

-There are a handful of different flow mediums, although the most common are the “green flow” and “blue flow”.
+There are a handful of different flow mediums.
+Some are meant to be built into the laminate, like G-Flow, and others are meant to be put on top and removed after the infusion.
+The most common "on-top" flow medias are “green flow” and “blue flow”.
 Green flow is oriented linearly and the blue flow is random.